ramchalluri/sa_work_magic/source/identity-domain.html.md

 1. [DTA Identity Website redirection](#DTA_WEB_REDIRECT) (Not sure if needed)

 ## <a id="CUSTOMER_DASHBOARD"></a>Customer Dashboard
-Customer Dashboard will host a website for customer to view and maintain identity exchange functions.
-The functions are listed below
+Customer Dashboard is a place that a user can go to view activities associated with the use of their Digital Identity in relation to interactions within the Identity Hub.
+A version Customer dashboard is already developed and hosted on a internal only server.
+This feature is to provide external facing capability on "identity.gov.au" domain name.

+The following domains are needed to support externalizing this website.

 ## <a id="STAFF_SUPPORT_TOOL"></a>Staff Support Tool
 ## <a id="IDENTITY_HUB_MIGRATION"></a>Identity Hub migration